20-year-old Katy woman pleads guilty to smuggling a spider monkey in Brownsville

 A 20-year-old woman from Katy pleaded guilty to smuggling a spider monkey in Brownsville at the Gateway International Bridge back in March.

-Authorities say Savannah Valdez hit the gas when they discovered she had a spider monkey insider her car.
-They say she even ran a traffic light and almost crashed into officers and other vehicles.
+The monkey was recovered and placed with an animal shelter in the Central Florida area.

-Valdez pleaded guilty to smuggling wildlife and fleeing law enforcement.
-She faces up to 20 years in prison.
+Sentencing is set for Jan.
+25. At that time, Valdez faces up to 20 years in prison.

+Homeland Security Investigations, Customs and Border Protection and the Fish and Wildlife Service conducted the investigation with assistance from Kingsville police.

+“Smuggling in endangered species for commercial gain is a tragic crime against nature’s precious resources," said Craig Larrabee, Acting Special Agent in Charge, HSI San Antonio.
+"HSI takes every opportunity to join our federal, private sector and international partners to share our knowledge, experience and investigative techniques designed to protect and preserve threatened and endangered species."

 News Video